 The Safety of Spray Foam

-If you’ve done any research on the safety of spray foam, it’s a guarantee you have heard the term off-gassing.
+One of the most common reasons people advocate against the use of spray foam is because of ‘off-gassing’.
 So what is it?
 Off-gassing is a term used to describe the release of VOCs or volatile organic compounds.
 Long-term and even short-term exposure to VOCs can cause potential health issues, so avoiding exposure is ideal.

 Environmental Impacts